FyroxEngine/rg3d.rs/src/_posts/2023-07-22-fyrox-game-engine-0.31.md

 ![multiscene](/assets/0.31/multiscene.gif)

 For a long time, the editor was able to open only one scene at a time, which slowed down the work if you use lots of prefabs and switching between them very often.
-Not it is fixed, and you can open multiple scenes at once.
+Now it is fixed, and you can open multiple scenes at once.
 Keep in mind, that only one scene can be edited at a time, you can't undock scene tabs and see/edit multiple scenes at once.

 ### Ability Save Docking Manager Layout